Created In Response to the Evolving Threat Landscape

-From our intel in the field, we have been able to glean that most contract requirements in the supply chain will fall in Tier 3 and below.
+From our field intel, we have gleaned that most contract requirements in the supply chain will fall in Tier 3 and below.
 Primes will be responsible for achieving Tier 4 and 5 certification levels and cybersecurity practices.

 We recommend proactive defense contractors start working towards Tier 3 compliance.
 Based on the timeline given Office of the Under Secretary of Defense for Acquisition & Sustainment, we anticipate that Tier 3 and below are at least in their semi-final (if not final) stages, and contractors can start working towards the requirements.